-The earliest research (predating DSM-IV) on PTSD among survivors of cancer concentrated on the prevalence and characteristics of the disorder in patients who had been or were undergoing treatment, adult and child survivors of cancer, and/or the family members of these patients and survivors.
-A wide variety of cancer types were studied, including leukemia, breast cancer, and head and neck cancers.
+The earliest research (predating DSM-IV) on PTS among cancer survivors concentrated on the prevalence and characteristics of the disorder in patients who had been or were undergoing treatment, adult and child cancer survivors, and/or their family members.
+A wide variety of cancer types was studied, including leukemia, breast cancer, and head and neck cancers.
 Much of the earlier research dealt with survivors of Hodgkin disease, probably because diagnoses at an early age and higher rates of survival resulted in a larger population available for study.
 These survivors were found to have a particularly high prevalence of intrusive thoughts and avoidance behaviors, even though they were many years posttreatment.[5-7] Most of these studies investigated PTSD-like symptoms, rather than the complete mental disorder with all diagnostic criteria.